Contact Us

 PRIVATE INSURANCE

-any other private health
+provider for any private health

-for all sessions are due at
+Aetna, Cigna).
+Payment for all sessions are due at time of

-time of service via credit
+service via credit card.
+Cash

-card.
-Cash or check are not
+or check are not accepted.

 provide a monthly superbill

-with how much, or if, they
+nothing to do with how much,

-will reimburse you.
-Please
+or if, they will reimburse you.

-reach out to your insurance
+Please reach out to them

-company directly for
+directly for information about

-specific plan & coverage.
+your specific plan & coverage.

 Fees